Skip to Content

 • Step 3: Connect the new cable.

 • Step 4: Adjust the new cable.
 Check if your mower is always idle or running at high speed with the new cable.
-Based on that, you will have to stretch or relax the newly installed throttle cable.
+Based on that, you must stretch or relax the newly installed throttle cable.

 • Step 5: A test drive